 What Is Carbon Footprint in India?
 (Complete Beginner Guide)

-Carbon footprint refers to the total greenhouse gas emissions caused by individuals, households, or organizations.
-In India, understanding carbon footprint is essential for reducing environmental impact and supporting climate action.
+Carbon footprint refers to the total greenhouse gas emissions generated by individuals, households, businesses, or activities.
+In India, understanding carbon footprint is becoming increasingly important due to rising energy demand, urbanization, and climate-related challenges.

 What is carbon footprint?

-A carbon footprint is the total amount of carbon dioxide and other greenhouse gases released into the atmosphere due to human activities such as transportation, electricity use, and consumption.
+A carbon footprint is the total amount of greenhouse gases released into the atmosphere through activities such as electricity use, transportation, manufacturing, food consumption, and waste generation.

 Main Sources of Carbon Footprint